 For people in California, Southern California Sunrise Recovery Center Dual Diagnosis Treatment Center in Orange County can help.
 Southern California Sunrise Recovery Center creates treatment plans to treat dual diagnosis disorders.

 At Southern California Sunrise, we understand what treating someone with substance use, and mental health disorder entails.
-We may use a combination of supervised medical detox, inpatient rehab, outpatient rehab, holistic therapy treatments, or other aftercare services such as support groups to heal our client’s mind, body & soul.
+We may use a combination of supervised medical detox, inpatient rehab, outpatient rehab, holistic addiction treatments, or other aftercare services such as support groups to heal our client’s mind, body & soul.
 Get in touch today or call us now at 855-965-6374.